IARCP | CERTIFICATION | CISRCP

 B. Up to 3 online exam attempts per year

-If candidates do not achieve a passing score the third time, they must wait at least one year before retaking the exam.
-There is no additional cost for any additional exam attempts.
+- If the candidate does not achieve a passing score after the third attempt, they must wait one year before retaking the exam.
+New exam credentials will be issued at that time.

-To learn more you may visit:
+To learn more, you may visit:

 https://www.risk-compliance-association.com/Questions_About_The_Certification_And_The_Exams_1.pdf